MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 ## User Agent overrides

 Sometimes, a website doesn't recognize the new Microsoft Edge user agent.
 As a result, a set of the features of the website may not work correctly.
-When Microsoft is notified about the types of issues, website owners are contacted and informed about the updated user agent.
+When Microsoft is notified about the types of issues, Microsoft contacts you \(a website owner\) and informs you about the updated user agent.

-The sites often need some time to update and test the UA detection logic to address the issues that Microsoft reports to site owners.
-In these cases, Microsoft uses a list of UA overrides in our Beta and Stable channels to maximize compatibility for users who access these sites in the meantime.
+You may need more time to update and test the user agent detection logic for your website to address the issues reported by Microsoft.
+To maximize compatibility for your users, the Microsoft Edge Beta and Stable channels use a list of user agent overrides.
+Use the user agent overrides while you update your website.
+The list of user agent overrides provided by Microsoft.

 The overrides specify new user agent values that Microsoft Edge sends instead of the default user agent for specific websites.
 To display the list of user agent overrides that are currently applied, complete the following actions.

 1. Open the Microsoft Edge Beta or Stable channel.
 1. Navigate to `edge://compat/useragent`.

-The Microsoft Edge Canary and Dev channels don't currently receive user agent overrides so that web developers have an environment where they can easily reproduce issues on their sites that are caused by the default Microsoft Edge user agent.
+The Microsoft Edge Canary and Dev channels don't currently receive user agent overrides.
+The Microsoft Edge Canary and Dev channels provide environments that use the default Microsoft Edge user agent.
+Use the Microsoft Edge Canary and Dev channels to easily reproduce issues on your website caused by the default Microsoft Edge user agent.
 To turn off user agent overrides in the Microsoft Edge Beta or Stable channels, complete the following actions.

 1. Open your command-line app.
 1. Copy and paste the following code snippet.